 Suitable for age 6+ (as recommended by Patuna Farm but see below)

-This chasm walk is not for the feint hearted but is a lot of fun for those up for a bit of an adventure!
-The chasm is now only accessible via a farm trailer ride which you need to prebook (a couple of days before should be fine during school holidays).
+This chasm walk is not for the faint hearted but is a lot of fun for those up for a bit of an adventure!
+The chasm is only accessible via a farm trailer ride which you need to prebook (a couple of days before should be fine during school holidays).
 This ride takes about 30 minutes and will drop you and up to 20 others at the start of a bush walk.
 This is easy to follow with clear markers and a printed sheet of info to help you.
 A couple of sections have ropes which you can use to hold on to but for the most part, it’s a gently undulating route with varied native plants and trees along the way.
 The track is following the river but apart from one short section, you’re high above the water and can only hear it.

 Points of interest, like Wave Rock, are noted in the written info and make for good breaks and perhaps for a bit of a geography lesson if your kids are interested!

 The 3km bush walk ends with some ropes and an 8 metre ladder down into the river.
 If you suffer from vertigo, you might have problems but while it might look precarious, it is actually straight forward to navigate, even for kids.
 The river walk starts off going upstream for 150m to see the Moss Umbrella Falls and generally get a first taste of the chasm and walking through the river.